EI2030/Low-power-E-Paper-OS/README.md

 https://www.fsf.org/campaigns/priority-projects/ This project is not on the FSF high priority site or on the FSF because software is not the penultimate goal of technology.
 They might care about [libre](https://www.fsf.org/campaigns/priority-projects/hardware-firmware-drivers) video drivers and libre mobile operating systens, but energy consumption goals is not on their totem pole.

+1 hour, 19 minutes, 35 seconds (Q&A w/ Richard Stallman 01-2026)

+Q: "Why are you so confident that free softwares are good are good and in important?"

+"Well, free free programs tend to be good because if users like them, users will work on them to make them good.
+There have been some some examples showing that we do a very good job of developing things.
+And if you don't think we did a good enough job, please dig in and make it better."

+This project is, with or without your support.
+In fact, if this project is able to achieve some of its goals, the FSF could expand its recruitment efforts to more than a billion more users across the globe.
+If they thought more outside the box.

 3-11-2026
 --